alloba/book-of-hours-notes/Book Of Hours/books/One Thousand Threads.md

 The fate-supplications of the Matriarch of the Well, recorded by in darkness by her weavers and her daughters…
 ### Partial Study Description
+I'm Reading...

+The Well is long choked with rubble and ashes; the Matriarch long gone.
+She predicted her own end even as these supplications were recorded, but their power remains.
 ### Study Complete Description
+I've Read...

+Speak these supplications before an altar whose roots have drawn from a sacred spring; perhaps another root will rise towards daylight.